Skip to main content

 Aim high – look for the largest audience possible

 If you feel you are sitting on a goldmine and your article is of interest to a wider audience, reach out to your institute’s communications office or to your publisher to discuss the options – they might be interested in preparing a press release around your article.
-Preparing a research statement - in which you explain the significance of your research and its key outcomes in lay languageopens in new tab/window – is always a good idea as doing so will allow you to explain the significance of your work to the widest possible readership.
+Preparing a research statement - in which you explain the significance of your research and its key outcomes in lay language – is always a good idea as doing so will allow you to explain the significance of your work to the widest possible readership.
 Be prepared!

 Things to consider after publication